 Constrained Delegation: Windows Server 2003 includes two extensions to the Kerberos service called Constrained Delegation (CD) and Protocol Transition.
 These services allow Windows to obtain a Kerberos ticket on behalf of a user in extranet scenarios where the client cannot use Kerberos or port 88 (the Kerberos port) is blocked.
 Most Internet servers and corporate firewalls block port 88 by default.
-CD requires all clients to be Windows XP or later, and all servers to be Windows Server 2003 or later.
+CD requires all clients to be running at minimum Windows XP, and all servers to be running at minimum Windows Server 2003.
 Additionally, CD must be enabled and configured in Active Directory.

 Forms-based Authentication: SharePoint administrators can specify forms-based authentication as the mechanism users use to authenticate to the server.
 In forms-based authentication, the following occurs:

 The user makes an HTTP request to the Web front-end (WFE).

 The WFE returns an HTTP 302 (redirect) response which points to a Web form.

 The user types credentials into the Web form.

 The credentials are verified by a third-party plug-in authentication provider and are mapped to credentials that the WFE recognizes (like a SharePoint ID).